 In accordance with pursuing a triple bottom line, my boyfriend and I ride our bikes as much as possible when dumpster diving.
 One of the things I enjoy most about dumpster diving is that it is an outdoor activity.
 I crave time outside and the bonus when riding my bike is that I’m exercising as well.
 I love my bike.
 I refer to it as my joy machine.
 My boyfriend and I have rigged our bikes up with baskets on the fronts and backs.
 We each have folding trash grabbers to use when retrieving those hard to reach items.
 I also keep a collapsible step stool that I rescued from a dumpster on my bike.
 The pièce de résistance is the leather holster, which I also retrieved from a dumpster, that my boyfriend fastened to the basket on the front of his bike to conveniently hold his trash grabbing stick for quick, smooth, easy handling even while in motion.

-From the Dumpster to My eBay and Etsy stores
+Selling Dumpster Finds on eBay and Etsy

 In addition to diving at grocery stores as I outlined in my previous post (along with the legality question, which usually arises in a dumpster diving discussion), we also dive frequently at thrift stores.
 We are continually amazed at how much good stuff small independent thrift stores throw out.
 We Americans consume so much s*** that our thrift stores can’t even handle all of what’s donated to them so they usually throw the excess out.
 Larger chain thrift stores such as Goodwill and Salvation Army throw away so many items they usually have trash compactors attached to the backs of their stores.